 As we described in one of our previous posts, teachers are fighting an uphill battle in the classroom because of the one-to-many ratio of students to teachers is not conducive to learning a foreign language.
-Comprehensible input is a teaching technique that's being introduced into foreign language teaching, but if you ask us there is nothing new about it and it has one huge flaw.
-Comprehensible input comes naturally when you immerse yourself in the language environment.
-Before we denounce it, let's look at what "comprehensible input" really mean!
+Comprehensible input is a technique often applied to foreign language teaching.
+Although this technique has many benefits, it has one major flaw: the lack of personalized content when applied to a the classroom setting.
+Before we denounce it, let's look at what "comprehensible input" really means!

-According to https://www.teachingenglish.org.uk/article/comprehensible-input"Comprehensible input is language input that can be understood by listeners despite them not understanding all the words and structures in it.
-It is described as one level above that of the learners if it can only just be understood.
+According to this article, language input that can be understood by listeners despite them not understanding all the words and structures in it.
+It is described as one level above that of the learner's if it can only just be understood.
 According to Krashen's theory of language acquisition, giving learners this kind of input helps them acquire language naturally, rather than learn it consciously."
 But in the same article describes the pitfall.
 "A teacher needs to know the level of the learners very well in order to select comprehensible input, and in a large class of mixed ability, different learners will need different texts."